Suggest a purchase - print, e-books, media

-Use this form to recommend or request print or e-books.
+Use this Purchase Request form to recommend or request print and e-books.
 Sign in with your NetID.
-Select "Cinema Studies" as your department, and the request will come straight to me, your subject librarian.
-If the item is for a specific course, please include the course name and number on the form.
+Select "Cinema" as your department, and the request will come straight to me, your subject librarian.

 Databases